brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 We recommend that most people use Acrylic or "Laser Safe" Plywood for the cleanest cuts and least amount of hassle.

 ## List of Approved Materials
-* "Laser Safe" plywood such as [LaserPly from Plyco](https://plyco.com.au/collections/laserply)
+* "Laser Safe" plywood such as from [Plyoneline](http://plyonline.com.au) or [LaserPly from Plyco](https://plyco.com.au/collections/laserply)
+* Balsawood
-* Bunnings Plywood (BC Grade) * **not recommended for high quality finish due to material inconsistencies**
+* Bunnings Plywood (BC Grade) * **not recommended if you need a high quality finish**
 * Bunnings MDF * **not recommended to use due to excessive charring and smoke**
 * Acrylic
 	* Some materials are similar in appearance to acrylic but are quite different.
 Some can release poisonous fumes or result in poor cuts.
-Any acrylic that is not sourced from our material shelf must have a receipt or manufacturer affixed label showing that it is acrylic.
+Any acrylic that is not from our material shelf must have a receipt or manufacturer affixed label showing that it is acrylic.
 * Cardboard and Card
 * Veg Tan Leather (other colours / types please **ask first**)
 * Very thin polycarbonate (<1mm)